Netflix’s Diary of a Gigolo: Is the TV Show Inspired by a True Story?

 Originally titled ‘Diario de un Gigoló,’ Netflix’s Spanish-language series ‘Diary of a Gigolo’ centers around Emanuel Morillo, a highly-sought gigolo who entertains several high-profile women.
 His life takes a wild turn when he gets involved with Julia Bolonte, the daughter of one of his clients.
 His relationship with Julia paves the way for several startling consequences, including the death of her mother Ana Miró Sanz.

 Created by Sebastián Ortega, the series progresses through the investigation of Ana’s murder, which unravels several hidden secrets concerning people close to her.
 The mystery series succeeds in offering an intimate portrayal of a gigolo’s life along with an engrossing murder mystery.
-Inspired by the same, we have dived into the origins of the show to find whether it has real-life connections.
+Inspired by the same, we have dived into the origins of the show to find whether it is based on real-life connections.
 Here’s what we found!

 No, ‘Diary of a Gigolo’ is not based on a true story.
 The narrative of the show is originally conceived by creator Sebastián Ortega exclusively for the show, especially the storyline of Ana’s murder.
 Protagonist Emanuel Morillo’s life as a gigolo is also fictional but Ortega had seemingly conceived the same with roots in reality.
 The conflicts Emanuel confronts, especially concerning his emotions, open a window to the plights of male escorts working all over the world.
 Rather than depicting the glamorous world of the gigolos, the show explores the challenges they face emotionally through Emanuel’s character.